micycle1/UniformNoise/README.md

 ### Image Maps

-The images below compare how a colour gradient is mapped using raw noise values from *FastNoiseLite* (raw) against the transformed output from *UniformNoise* (uniform).
-The uniform images display a full range of the gradient.
+The images below compare how 2D noise values map to a colour gradient.
+Noise values from *FastNoiseLite* (raw) are shown against values from *UniformNoise* (uniform).
+Note how the uniform images display a fuller and more balanced range of the colour gradient.

 <table>
   <tr>